pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

-After a whole year putting this off, I finally decided to put in some time and share a little about my internship experience at [Galois Inc.](https://galois.com/) located in Portaland - OR.
+After a whole year putting this off, I finally decided to put in some time and share a little about my internship experience at [Galois Inc.](https://galois.com/) located in Portland - OR.

 Let's begin!